nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Data Modelling/README.md

 4. The days between 10-12 December, 2022 were marked as affected by Cyclone Mandous (which had affected normal life in general and construction projects in particular in the city)
 5. The remaining days were assigned the status of "Working Days"

-The next process was to assign a chronology to the 5,944 enquiries.
+The next process was to divide the 5,944 enquiries for 12 months.
 The steps were as follows:
-1. Zero enquiries were assumed adn subsequently assigned on Sundays, holidays and the days affected by the cyclone
+1. Zero enquiries were assumed and subsequently assigned on Sundays, holidays and the days affected by the cyclone
 2. For the remaining days, the business was assumed to have a general rising trend, with intentional dips on some days or seasons.
 3. A small dip was assumed in September and October due to festivities and local factors, culminating in a rise in November
 4. As the firm was based in Chennai, a dip in construction projects was expected in the Tamil month of Margazhi (December 16, 2022 to January 14, 2023), all the way to the festival of Pongal (January 14-16, 2023).
 However, the pent up demand was carried to the month of February